greenkidneybean/bio_snippets/README.md

-# color_protein_structures
+# Bio Snippets
-helpful snippets to color protein structures
+Some helpful bits of code